Decision 2020: An Early Look at the Indiana 5th Congressional District

 She has more cash on hand than any other candidate running for the 5th Congressional District – in either party – with nearly $420,000 in cash (by the end of 2019).
-Additionally, Hale raised more money than any other candidate in either party.
+Additionally, Hale raised more money than any candidate in either party.

-Other liberal organizations, such as EMILY’s List, the Latino Victory Fund, BOLD PAC, and NARAL have also endorsed Hale in the 5th district.
+Other liberal organizations, such as EMILY’s List, the Latino Victory Fund, BOLD PAC and NARAL have also endorsed Hale in the 5th district.

-Despite her 14 point loss in 2018, Thornton is challenging for fifth district again in 2020.
+Despite her 14 point loss in 2018, Thornton is running for fifth district again in 2020.
 She went to the University of Louisville on a basketball scholarship before she earned her MBA from Indiana Wesleyan University.

 Since the beginning of Thornton's campaign, FEC filing data suggests that she's raised just over $50,000 this election cycle.
 That said, she only raised $12,418.16 in individual contributions in the final quarter of 2019, significantly less than Hale's $216,251.18 (which is nearly 17 times Thornton's quarter four contributions).